clamsproject/mmif/specifications/current/index.md

 MMIF is pronounced *mif* or *em-mif*, or, if you like to hum, *mmmmmif*.

+## 0. Status of this document and MMIF specification.

+As a specification, MMIF consist of three formal components in addition to this verbally documented specification.
+They are
+1. JSON schema; that defines syntactic elements in MMIF
+1. Linked Data (JSON-LD) context; that defines shortcuts for URIs of the MMIF namespace
+1. Vocabularies (type hierarchy); that defines concepts and their ontological relations

 > In the following we are still rather cavalier on where all the versioned files are.
 For now we use version 0.1.0 as an example, but note that files may not yet be available where they are supposed to be.

 The current JSON schema for MMIF are at http://mmif.clams.ai/0.1.0/schema/mmif.json and determine part of the syntactic shape of MMIF.
 The specifications here often refer to elements from the CLAMS  Vocabulary at http://mmif.clams.ai/0.1.0/vocabulary as well as to the LAPPS Vocabulary at [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org).
 See section 2 in this document for an introduction and comparison of those vocabularies.

+Along with formal specifications and documentation, our goal is to also provide a preference implementation of MMIF.
+Currently it is being developed in Python programming language and will be distributed via github (as source code) as well as via [Python Package Index](https://pypi.org/) (as Python library).
+The package will function as a software development kit, that helps users (mostly developers) to easily use various features of MMIF.

+### Versioning

+The MMIF specification and its reference implementation (SDK) are now in pre-alpha, and during the current development phase, we will use `0.1.x` versions.
+All present and future versions follows the [semantic versioning](https://semver.org/) specification, and use `major.minor.patch` version scheme.
+All formal components (this document, JSON schema, JSON-LD context, and CLAMS vocabulary) share the same version number, while the SDK shares `major` and `minor` numbers of the specification version.
+That is,
+1. A change in a single component of the specification will increase version numbers of other components as well, and thus some components can be identical to their immediate previous version.
+1. A specific version of the SDK is tied to certain versions of the specification, and thus the applications based on different versions of SDK may not be compatible to each other, and can't be used together in a single pipeline.

 ## 1. The structure of MMIF files